Counting Triangles in Triangles: Introduction

 Problems like this appear on a lot of Indian examinations.
 Talwalkar's video is better than most videos of its kind because it uses mathematical reasoning.

 A more typical video is Imran Sir's ``Best Trick for Counting Figures'' video~\cite{S}, which gives tricks for getting the right answer quickly without any explanation for why the tricks work.
-For instance, Sir claims that the number of triangles in the following picture is $4^3$:
+For instance, Sir claims that the number of triangles in Figure 4 is $4^3$.

 The six extra lines inside the triangle are {\em cevians}: lines that pass through a vertex of a triangle and a point on the opposite side.
 Sir makes the more general claim that if you have a triangle with $n$ cevians coming from one vertex and $n$ cevians coming from a second vertex (and no cevians coming from the third vertex) then the number of triangles in the picture is $(n+1)^3$.
 But why?
 This claim also appears in the entry for the sequence of perfect cubes in the Online Encyclopedia of Integer Sequences~\cite{O1}, where it's credited to Lekraj Beedassy, but as far as we know no proof has been published.
 The OEIS also includes a formula for counting triangles in a more complicated picture in which there are $n$ cevians coming from each of the three vertices of a triangle on the assumption that no three cevians meet at a point~\cite{O2}, but the argument given there isn't very clear.